isaacyakl/brandojs/README.md

 	transition: "500ms ease-in", // a CSS transition property for changing between backgrounds };

-let bgRotator = bRando.create(options); // create background changer with the options set above
+let bgChanger = bRando.create(options); // create background changer with the options set above

-// call next() if you want the page to load with one of the backgrounds immediately bgRotator.next(); // remove this line if you want a smooth first transition
+// call next() if you want the page to load with one of the backgrounds immediately bgChanger.next(); // remove this line if you want a smooth first transition
 ```

 All options are optional.
 Default values and further details for them can be found in the <a href="https://brandojs.isaacyakl.com/docs/">API documentation</a>.